 The American Iron and Steel (AIS) provision requires SRF assistance recipients to use iron and steel products that are produced in the United States.
 This requirement applies to projects for the construction, alteration, maintenance or repair of a public water system.
-Compliance with AIS requirements will satisfy the BABA iron and steel requirements.
+Compliance with BABA iron and steel provisions will satisfy the AIS requirements.